yufeizhao/yufeizhao.github.io/a34/index.md

 contest for undergraduates in the USA and Canada.
 This year it will be held Saturday, December 2, 2017. **All students officially registered in the class are required to participate in the competition.** Sign up information will be available later in the term.

 **Grading.** Based on homework and in-class presentations.
 Beyond grading for correctness, the grader may deduct points or grant bonus points based on the elegance of the solution and clarity of the writing.
-Class attendance is expected.
-A lot of unexcused absences is cause for concern.
+Class attendance is required.
+Too many unexcused absences is cause for concern.

 MIT students who are not officially enrolled are welcome to participate, but should not hand in homework.